 The following is a partial summary of those regulations as they relate to MTI’s equipment.
-Click here for the complete text of the regulations and the illustrations, which have been provided by the United States Access Board.
+Click the links below for the complete text of the regulations and the illustrations, which have been provided by the United States Access Board.

 The Access Board has divided the Standards for Accessible Medical Diagnostic Equipment (MDE) into separate technical criteria based on how the equipment is used by the patient.
 Medical equipment for supine, prone, or side laying positions, such as those for general examination, GYN and OB, are categorized as M301 equipment.
 Medical equipment intended for positions initially in the seated position such as ENT, Podiatry, Dermatology, Plastic Surgery, Ophthalmology, Oral Surgery and others, are categorized as M302 equipment.
 Medical equipment which can be accessed while the patient remains in their wheeled mobility device, such as mammography equipment and weight scales, are categorized as M303 equipment.

 - 17-19” entry height: A low transfer adjustability height of 17”-19” and a high transfer height of at least 25” for M301 and M302 equipment.
 The method of measure for the 17”-19” measurement is measured from the floor to the highest point, including bolsters, of the transfer surface with the upholstery in an “uncompressed” (relaxed) condition.